CHEM 100. Principles of Chemistry (3)

-Prerequisites: CHEM 102/L with a minimum grade of “C-” in CHEM 102.
-Corequisite: CHEM 333L.
+Prerequisites: CHEM 102/L. Corequisite: CHEM 333L.
 The study of the structure and properties of organic molecules with special emphasis on functional groups and their reactions.
 Attention given to the mechanisms of organic reactions and the spectroscopic techniques used to determine the structure of organic molecules.
 Lab: An introduction to the techniques of synthesis, purification and characterization of organic compounds.
 3 hours lecture, 1-hour discussion per week, and one 3-hour lab per week.

 CHEM 334/L. Organic Chemistry II and Lab (3/1)

-Prerequisites: CHEM 333/L with a minimum grade of “C-” in CHEM 333.
-Corequisite: CHEM 334L (all majors), CHEM 334R for Chemistry and Biochemistry majors.
+Prerequisites: CHEM 333/L. Corequisite: CHEM 334L (all majors), CHEM 334R for Chemistry and Biochemistry majors.
 Recommended Corequisite: CHEM 334R for all other majors.
 Continuation of CHEM 333, with an emphasis on mechanisms of organic reactions and synthesis.
 Attention given to representative compounds of interest in biology and medicine.
 Lab: Exposure to reactions common in chemical synthesis, including arene substitution, transformations of carbonyl compounds, the Diels-Alder reaction and polymer synthesis.
 3 hours lecture per week; one 3-hour lab per week.

 CHEM 334R.
 Problem Solving in Organic Chemistry II (1)